This recipe for cherry pie is simple and elegant, but it tastes amazing. It’s perfect for any special occasion or holiday!

 I love the juicy sweet cherries and the buttery, flaky crust together.
 The finished pie is so pretty and impressive, but it really doesn’t take a lot of effort to make.

 If you’re scared of baking pie like I was, have no fear!
-The perfect pie is simpler and easier to make than you might think.
+This easy cherry pie recipe will have you feeling like a pro!

 Cherry Pie Recipe